j-faria/fcupPhD/README.md

    - add your own image!

+### CD

+You guessed it, this is only an approximate translation of the template into LaTeX.

+   - edit where it says *%%% CHANGE THIS %%%*
+   - go through and edit the LaTeX if you don't like how something looks

 I will get in touch with FCUP to see if they consider using this as a general template.